PhD Handbook

 Academic Advisor

-Once a student has formed an Integrative Paper Committee, the chair of that committee serves in the capacity of Academic Advisor.
-Once a student has formed a Dissertation Committee, the chair of that committee serves in the capacity of Academic Advisor.
+Once a student has formed an Integrative Paper Committee, the Chair of that committee serves in the capacity of Academic Advisor.
+Once a student has formed a Dissertation Committee, the Chair of that committee serves in the capacity of Academic Advisor.

 A student may request a change of Academic Advisor at any time.
-A faculty member may also choose to discontinue service as Academic Advisor at any time.
+A faculty member may also choose to discontinue their service as Academic Advisor at any time.

-Assigned Faculty Mentor
+Assigned Faculty Guide

-This mentoring may include, but is not limited to, assisting students in transitioning from being a practitioner to scholar, exploring a substantive area of interest and identifying potential research questions relevant to their area, discussing possible career plans (e.g., tenure track positions at different kinds of institutions, administrative roles, research-focused roles, etc.), and facilitating connections to other faculty within the school, in other units on campus, and in the broader field.
-An assigned mentor will assist all students in developing relationships with faculty and will have an especially meaningful role with students whose GRA appointments are not with faculty located within the School of Social Welfare.
+This guidance may include, but is not limited to, assisting students in transitioning from being a practitioner to scholar, exploring a substantive area of interest and identifying potential research questions relevant to their area, discussing possible career plans (e.g., tenure track positions at different kinds of institutions, administrative roles, research-focused roles, etc.), and facilitating connections to other faculty within the School, in other units on campus, and in the broader field.

-This mentoring will relieve a GRA supervisor from having to attend to all of a student’s mentoring needs and allow the student to focus on the tasks related to the research project.
+This guidance will relieve a GRA supervisor from having to attend to all of a student’s mentoring needs and allow the student to focus on the tasks related to the research project.
 This, however, does not mean that a GRA supervisor cannot attend to mentoring needs outside of their project, but rather helps to distinguish a student’s GRA responsibilities from other aspects of their educational development.
+An assigned Faculty Guide will have an especially meaningful role with students whose GRA appointments are not with faculty located in the School of Social Welfare.

 Enrollment Procedure in Relation to Academic and Enrollment Advisors